* Prudential regulator to scrutinise CBA culture

 * Follows money laundering lawsuit, corporate regulator probe

-* Bank says new inquiry has its full support (Adds treasurer reax, graphic link)
+* Bank says new inquiry has its full support (Adds background and CBA response)

-Commonwealth Bank of Australia, which has said a software coding error is mostly responsible for its failure to detect nearly 54,000 suspicious transactions, faces potential fines amounting to billions of dollars from a civil lawsuit by anti-money-laundering agency AUSTRAC.
+CBA, which faces potential fines amounting to billions of dollars, has said a software coding error is mostly responsible for its failure to detect suspicious transactions nearly 54,000 times.
 The bank is defending the charges.

 The Australian Prudential Regulation Authority (APRA) said in a statement that it launched the inquiry after "a number of issues which have raised concerns ... and have damaged the bank's reputation and public standing".

-CBA said in a separate statement that it would support APRA's inquiry.
+The Commomwealth Bank said in a separate statement that it would support the inquiry.

 "CBA recognises that events over recent years have weakened the community's trust in us," the bank's chairman, Catherine Livingstone, said in the statement.

-(Reporting by Byron Kaye and Paulina Duran.
-Additional reporting by Tom Westbrook; Editing by Richard Pullin)
+(Reporting by Tom Westbrook in Sydney; Editing by Richard Pullin)